macewanCS/Nodepad--/spec/Spec.md

 #EPL Ticketing System
 The goal of this application is to simplify the ticketing system for the EPL.
 The ticketing system is a Javascript application is written using Nodejs and express frameworks.
+The client has expressed some frustrations with the current system in that all of the required information is not taken from the email, or that some private information such as passwords can be put inside of the body of the email.
+The goal of the program is to streamline the process of creating a ticket and inserting it into the existing heat database so that IT can still use their existing system for handling tickets.

 #Using the Ticketing System
 ##Logging in